JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Antigravity_is_Back.md

 > The Book’s physical description of the mansion and higher worlds must also be an adaptation from the reality, but undoubtedly the reality will be an advance over the description given us.
 {.is-info}

 Do you have trouble imagining the four dimensional universe of relativity?
-Then imagine the difficulty faced by the _Urantia Book_ revelators in conveying to us a mental concept of a seven dimensional universe. ([UB 130:7.6](/en/The_Urantia_Book/130#p7_6)) This problem was highlighted by Australian reader, Nigel Nunn, who comments that the torus-like description given us for the Master Universe must be some kind of geometrical projection or representation as seen from a higher dimension rather than being reality.
+Then imagine the difficulty faced by the _Urantia Book_ revelators in conveying to us a mental concept of a seven dimensional universe. (<a id="a41_212"></a>[UB 130:7.6](/en/The_Urantia_Book/130#p7_6)) This problem was highlighted by Australian reader, Nigel Nunn, who comments that the torus-like description given us for the Master Universe must be some kind of geometrical projection or representation as seen from a higher dimension rather than being reality.

 The revelators also speak of antigravity as a means by which the Power Directors control energy and mass distribution.
 But for a considerable period, the concept of antigravity had no place among our physicists and cosmologists.